libraries-fi/kirkanta-api/doc/documentation.md

 assistance and guidance.

 Data provided by this end point is generic data and does not contain any information specific to any one library.
-However, for convenience it is possible to search services using city or a consortium as a filter.
+However, for convenience it is possible to search services using city or consortium as a filter.

 ## Query parameters
 Name            | Description